 In the end, while the TCJA and the hastily-assembled manner it was enacted left many taxpayers confused and frustrated, we at Towerpoint Wealth believe there are a number of planning opportunities worth evaluating.
-We understand that "talking taxes" is not everyone's ideal topic of conversation, and we are here to directly facilitate that conversation and make it less painful as you formulate a tax strategy for 2018 and beyond.
-If you would like to speak further about any of the topics covered in this article, We encourage you to call (916-405-9140) email (info@towerpointwealth.com), or Tweet (@twrpointwealth) us.
+We understand that "talking taxes" is not everyone's ideal topic of conversation, yet an important one to be having, and we are here to directly facilitate that conversation and make it less painful as you formulate a tax strategy for 2018 and beyond.
+If you would like to speak further about any of the topics covered in this article, we encourage you to call (916-405-9140) email (info@towerpointwealth.com), or Tweet (@twrpointwealth) us.